LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 The key motivation for people engaging with the council was either around something affecting the immediate safety of  themselves or their community or to reduce both existing and potential negative impacts on their daily life.

+They found that users were predominantly frustrated about not feeling heard so a lot of people said that they would engage with the council to voice their concerns.
+A lack of response to these concerns was an additional frustration.

+There was further frustration around not having the reason for an action (or inaction) explained to users;

+> "It's not unreasonable" -  this word came up over and over again when speaking to users.
+"We're only asking for the minimum, this is common sense - I'm not asking for something impossible"

 ### Experience maps

 The two user journeys created for the process were